NILAY-KS07/poll-app/README.md

 ## Project Journey & Learning

-This project represents over **35+ hours** of intensive development.
+This project represents over **20+ hours** of intensive development.
 My goal was to move beyond simple static sites and master the complexities of **asynchronous communication** and **cloud-based messaging**.

 ### Key Challenges Overcome

 - **The Notification Hurdle:**
-  Spent 7 days mastering **Firebase Cloud Messaging**.
+  Spent 4 days+ mastering **Firebase Cloud Messaging**.
 Learned to manage Service Workers, VAPID keys, and browser security restrictions to ensure reliable delivery on both Desktop and Android.

 - **Full-Stack Logic:**
   Designed the complete data flow — from user authentication to database relationships (SQL) and real-time frontend updates.